akrsmv/server-client-etl/README.md

 aggregateOffsets();

 ```

 - Get a rough idea of how long the etl process was running
     - _NOTE_: does counts only the producing of events.
 Actual ETL end is when the `aggregateOffsets()` from [2.](#2-check-the-number-of-processed-events-while-etl-is-running) reaches the number of events you started the process with
 ```bash
 echo $(( $(find server_events* -type f | wc -l) * 5 / 60 )) minutes
 ```
-- useful for tracking memory and CPU usage (PIDs are printed as part of the process logs)
+- useful for tracking memory and CPU usage (you can take a particular process PID from the project logs)
 ```bash
 ps aux | grep node | awk '{print $2, $3 " %CPU", $6/1024 " MB"}'
 ```